Italo-Ethiopian War of 1887–1889: Escalation and conclusion of the conflict

 In December 1887, Yohannes had ordered Menelik to guard Wollo and Begemder, while Ras Mikael brought up 25,000 Oromo cavalry to Tigray.
 In January 1888, the Italians had moved two brigades up to Dogali.
 Yohannes mobilised for war.
 On February 1 the Italian troops re-occupied Saati.
 The Italian forces under San Marzano (estimated at 20,000 men) faced with caution the larger Ethiopian army under Yohannes (estimated at 80,000 men), adopting a Fabian strategy to avoid open battle and prevent the opponent to launch an offensive.
 Criticized by some at home for his cautious conduct, San Marzano achieved the objectives of recovering abandoned territories, retaining them, and constructing the Moncullo-Saati railway.

 Facing a Mahdist invasion in the west, Yohannes abandoned his campaign in March.
 Paul Henze suggests that "personal antipathy to Islam and desire to see the Mahdist rebellion contained must ... have carried weight in his decision to give priority to the war against the Mahdists over defense against Italian encroachment."
 In February–March 1888 Menelik, on Yohannes' orders, marched his army west to Gondar to defend it from the Mahdists.
 He did not arrive in time and Gondar was sacked.

-With Yohannes out of the fighting against Italy, Alula withdrew to Asmara in early April 1888 and retreated to Adwa on 23 April.
+With Yohannes out of the fighting against Italy, Alula withdrew from Asmara in early April 1888 and retreated to Adwa on 23 April.
 Although Asmara was left undefended, the Italians did not move on it.
 In May 1888, the Italian expeditionary force in the north withdrew, having never progressed far from the coast.
 The rifles promised to Menelik in the treaty of October arrived in Assab that same month, but were withheld.
 In order to free up the weapons, Menelik signed a second treaty with Antonelli in early July 1888.
 He also made an alliance with Tekle Haymanot against Yohannes, who ravaged Gojjam in early August.
 The emperor was joined by Alula in September.
 The Italians then supplied the promised arms to Menelik in case the emperor followed through on his threat to invade Shewa.
 With Ethiopia on the verge of civil war, an Italian expedition sent by general Baldissera occupied Keren on 6 February 1889, leaving their ally Cafel in charge.
 Baldissera also obtainted the support of Dejazmach Dabbab Araya, governor of Akele Guzay, who occupied Asmara with his own forces on 9 February 1889.

 Following the death of Yohannes IV in the Battle of Gallabat against the Mahdists on 10/11 March 1889, Menelik and Mengesha Yohannes claimed the position of Emperor.
 Alula supported Mengesha, while Italy supported Menelik and signed with him the treaty of Wuchale, confirming the Italian acquisitions in Mareb Mellash.
-Cafel and Dabbab sided with Alula and Mengesha, thus Baldissera sent Italian forces to occupy once more Keren and Asmara (in June and August 1889 respectively).
+Dabbab was imprisoned by Alula and Mengesha while Cafel switched sides, thus Baldissera sent Italian forces to occupy once more Keren and Asmara (in June and August 1889 respectively).
 In November, Menelik was crowned Emperor.
 In 1890, the Italians formally established the colony of Eritrea in the territory they had occupied.